jackyarndley/rust-ray/README.md

 ![rust-ray](output.png)
 # rust-ray
 Rust implementation of a simple ray tracer.
-Based from the book 'Ray Tracing in One Weekend' by Peter Shirley.
+Based on the book 'Ray Tracing in One Weekend' by Peter Shirley.

 Several additional features have been added to the ray-tracer presented in the book.